ZainabNisa786/ZainabNisa786/README.md

-- 👋 Hi, I’m @ZainabNisa786
+- 👋 Hi, I’m Zainab NISA
-- Name, Zainab Nisa
 - 👀 I’m interested in learning development
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning HTML==CSS==JS :)
-- 💞️ I’m looking to collaborate on codeing+development
+- 💞️ Future dream to be a MERN-STACK Developer
 - 📫 How to reach me ...

 <!---